lrgresearch/gpaw-tools/README.md

 -v --version     : Version information of running code and the latest stable code.
 It also gives a download link.
 ```

-### optimizations/ciftoase.py
-For `quickoptimize.py` or other optimization scripts, the user may need to give ASE Atoms object instead of using a CIF file.
-This script changes a CIF file information to ASE Atoms object.
-Because there is a problem in the read method of ASE.io, sometimes it can give a wrong number of atoms.
-If the user lives this kind of problem, there is a setting inside the script.
-Users can run the script like:

-    python ciftoase.py <geometryfile.cif>

-The result will be printed on the screen and will be saved as `geometryfile.py` in the same folder.

 ### optimizations/optimize_cutoff (and kpoints)(and kptsdensity)(and latticeparam).py
 Users must provide an ASE Atoms object and simply insert the object inside these scripts.
 With the scripts, the user can do convergence tests for cut-off energy, k-points, and k-point density and can calculate the energy-dependent lattice parameter values.
 These codes are mainly based on Prof. J. Kortus, R. Wirnata's Electr.
 Structure & Properties of Solids course notes and GPAW's tutorials.
 Scripts can easily be called with MPI: